 A note on Birmingham, briefly.
 First, Austin is a city in a Texas, but it’s different from Texas.
 Birmingham, same thing.
 Second, and it kind of follows from the first thing, Birmingham is much better than whatever you’re imagining.
 You should give it a try sometime.
 We have things like this.

 Austin spent much of his youth being forced to study.
 This would later be the cause of a major revolt, and it’s some wonder that Austin graduated from college at all.
 He spent most of his time in college in the library reading, while he was supposed to be in class.
 Not a great way to get good grades, but a great way to get an education.

-Eventually Austin landed on a career in analytics – a fancy way of saying Austin helped people make better decisions using numbers.
-Particularly Austin is an expert in Microsoft analytics tools, particularly Power BI.
+Eventually, Austin landed a career in analytics – a fancy way of saying Austin helped people make better decisions using numbers.
+Specifically, Austin is an expert in Microsoft analytics tools, particularly Power BI.
 Hats off to Rob Collie and the team at PowerPivotPro for shaping Austin into the well-rounded analytics person he is today.

 And there’s a direct line from that analytics work to the work happening at Conserv.
-Analytics is all about figuring what people care about and figuring out how to measure it and what to do with the numbers.
-It’s that same tension between the hard science of numbers and the soft science of human decision making.
+Analytics is all about figuring out what people care about, how to measure it, and what to do with the numbers.
+It’s that same tension between the hard science of numbers and the soft science of human decision-making.